mrmundt/pyomo/README.md

 ## Pyomo Overview

 CHANGING FOR NO REASON.
-(Maybe last time)
+(WHHYYYY EM SEE AYE)

 Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating and analyzing